 Photo credit FWC/FWRI taken with infrared camera to reduce disturbance to wildlife.

 Observed loggerhead nest counts on Florida’s 27 core index beaches have varied greatly since the beginning of the program in 1989, reaching a minimum of 28,876 in 2007 and a maximum of 65,807 nests in 2016.
-These numbers DO NOT represent Florida’s total annual nest counts because they are collected only on a subset of Florida’s beaches (27 out of 224 beaches) and only during a 109-day time window (15 May – 31 August).
+In 2019 loggerhead turtles had a successful nesting season with more than 53,000 nests documented on Florida’s 27 core index beaches bringing loggerhead nest counts to levels more commonly observed in the 1990s.
+These numbers DO NOT represent Florida’s total annual nest counts because they are collected only on a subset of Florida’s beaches (27 out of 224 beaches) and only during a 109-day time window (May 15 through August 31).
 The standardized data collection approach used by the INBS program is designed to examine nesting trends.
-Nest counts on Florida’s 27 core index beaches reveal a complex nesting pattern for the loggerhead turtle with three distinct phases.
+Loggerhead nest counts on Florida’s 27 core index beaches has been increasing in recent years.
+However, long-term loggerhead nesting data (1989-2019) reveal a complex pattern with three distinct phases: increasing (1989-1998), decreasing (1998-2007) and increasing (2007-2019).
 Researchers do not yet understand fully what drives fluctuations in annual nest count.
 The observed pattern may even be part of a long-term cycle but many more years of standardized nest counts are needed to assess this hypothesis.

 Below: Annual loggerhead nest counts on core index beaches.
 Survey effort remained nearly identical.
 These data represent peninsular Florida and exclude an additional set of beaches in the Florida Panhandle and southwest coast that were added to the program in 1997 and in more recent years.

-Index beaches in the Florida Panhandle, which are not part of the set of core beaches, had lower loggerhead nest counts in 2018 compared to the two previous years but nest counts were similar to 2015.
+In 2019 loggerhead nest count on Florida Panhandle index beaches, which are not part of the set of core beaches, was slightly above the count observed in 2018 representing another successful nesting season for this small genetically distinct Recovery Unit.
 This count does not include three additional beaches that joined the INBS program in the Panhandle in 2016: St. George Island State Park, St. Joseph Peninsula and Gulf Island National Seashore.

 Concern over declines in annual loggerhead nest counts (observed between 1999 and 2007) prompted researchers to conduct a detailed analysis of the species’ nesting trends since 1989.
 Download a 2009 journal article about the research: